antfu/antfu.me/pages/posts/epoch-semver.md

 But, of course, it's too late for the entire ecosystem to adopt a new versioning scheme.

 If we can't change SemVer, maybe we can at least extend it.
 I am proposing a new versioning scheme called **🗿 Epoch Semantic Versioning**, or Epoch SemVer for short.
 It's built on top of the structure of `MAJOR.MINOR.PATCH`, extend the first number to be the combination of `EPOCH` and `MAJOR`.
-To put a difference between them, we use a third digit to represent `EPOCH`, which gives `MAJOR` a range from 0 to 99.
+To put a difference between them, we use a fourth digit to represent `EPOCH`, which gives `MAJOR` a range from 0 to 999.
 This way, it follows the exact same rules as SemVer **without requiring any existing tools to change, but provides more granular information to users**.

 > The name "Epoch" is inspired by [Debian's versioning scheme](https://manpages.debian.org/stretch/dpkg-dev/deb-version.5.en.html).

 The format is as follows:

 <div py4>
-  <code important="text-xl text-gray">{<span font-bold text-violet>EPOCH</span> * 100 + <span font-bold text-amber>MAJOR</span>}.<span font-bold text-lime>MINOR</span>.<span font-bold text-blue>PATCH</span></code>
+  <code important="text-xl text-gray">{<span font-bold text-violet>EPOCH</span> * 1000 + <span font-bold text-amber>MAJOR</span>}.<span font-bold text-lime>MINOR</span>.<span font-bold text-blue>PATCH</span></code>
 </div>

 - <span font-bold font-mono text-violet>EPOCH</span>: Increment when you make significant or groundbreaking changes.